-In 2024, The Seafarers’ Charity awarded £2.6m through 64 grants to 48 organisations supporting seafarers in need and their families.
+In 2025, The Seafarers’ Charity awarded over £2.7m through 60 grants to 53 organisations supporting seafarers in need and their families.

 Our grant funding supports frontline organisations and projects that provide essential help for seafarers and their families in crisis.
 Each grant application is assessed against our core goals to ensure the support provided to ensure that your donations go to where the need is greatest.